sy2002/m65cores/index.md

 ## How can I create an alternative MEGA65 core?

-The [MiSTer Project](https://github.com/MiSTer-devel/Main_MiSTer/wiki) is the world's largest retro computing FPGA project.
-To see how many cores they have, just go to their [Wiki pages](https://github.com/MiSTer-devel/Main_MiSTer/wiki), scroll down and look under the headline **FPGA Cores** on the right side.
+The [MiSTer Project](https://github.com/MiSTer-devel/Wiki_MiSTer/wiki) is the world's largest retro computing FPGA project.
+To see how many cores they have, just go to [MiSTer's list of cores](https://github.com/MiSTer-devel/Wiki_MiSTer/wiki/Cores).
 It is stunning! :-)

 So more than enough work for all you MEGA65 enthusiasts out there: Porting MiSTer cores is the logical first step and a great start when it comes to building a decent library of alternative cores for the MEGA65.
 The Commodore 64 core and the Game Boy core from our list above are two great